Summer-Ready Pets

 “May is a great time for a wellness exam,” she says.
 “We can catch any underlying issues before the heat puts extra stress on your pet’s heart, lungs, or joints.”
 She also recommends updating flea and tick prevention, as parasites become more active with warmer weather.

 Hydration is the single most important factor in summer pet safety.
-Patel advises having multiple water stations throughout the house and yard, and considering pet fountains for picky drinkers.
+Besemer advises having multiple water stations throughout the house and yard, and considering pet fountains for picky drinkers.
 For dogs who love the outdoors, she suggests cooling mats, elevated beds that allow air circulation, and kiddie pools for supervised play.

-“Never leave a pet in a parked car — not even for a few minutes,” Patel warns.
+“Never leave a pet in a parked car — not even for a few minutes,” Besemer warns.
 “Even with windows cracked, the temperature inside can reach dangerous levels in under ten minutes once it’s over 85 degrees outside.”

 For pets who will be spending time outdoors, early morning and late evening are the only safe windows for extended activity.
-Patel recommends keeping walks under 20 minutes during peak heat and always carrying water.
+Besemer recommends keeping walks under 20 minutes during peak heat and always carrying water.

 Many Phoenix groomers and trainers also suggest investing in cooling products now.
 Lightweight cooling vests, bandanas, and portable fans can make a big difference for dogs who still want to join their owners on short outings.